 9.4.
-FIVE-YEAR EVALUATION REPORT
+PERIODIC EVALUATION

 SGMA requires evaluation GSPs regarding their progress toward meeting approved sustainability goals at least every five years.
 SGMA also requires developing a written assessment and submitting this assessment to DWR.
 An evaluation must also be made whenever the GSP is amended.
-A description of the information that will be included in the five-year report is provided below and would be prepared in a manner consistent with Section 356.4 of the SGMA regulations.
+A description of the information that will be included in the periodic evaluation is provided below and would be prepared in a manner consistent with Section 356.4 of the SGMA regulations.